cheomanigua/webdocse/content/docs/git.md

 - See what has been staged: `git diff --cached` (you can specify a filename also)
 - See differences between working directory and local repository: `git diff HEAD`
 - Put file back to the working directory: `git reset HEAD [file]`
+- Undo recent stage and all files editing: `git reset --hard` (like you never made any change since last commit)

 #### Commited (after git commit)
 - See what has been commited: `git diff --cached --stat origin/main`
 - See differences between local repository and remote repository: `git diff main origin/main`
 - Put all files back to the staging area: `git reset --soft HEAD~1`
+- Undo recent commit, stage and all files editing: `git reset --hard HEAD^` (like you never made any change since last commit)
 - Edit or add new file to last commit: `git commit --amend`
 - See commits historical: `git log`
 - See modified files in each commit: `git log --stat`